pseusys/SeasideVPN/README.md

 # SeasideVPN

 A simple PPTP UDP and VPN system, focused on undetectability.
-The system is based on a new header-less completely encrypted communication protocol.
+The system is based on a new headerless completely encrypted communication protocol.

 > Current project version: **"0.0.1"**